jultty/blog/posts/md/void-on-zfs.md

 ln -sf /usr/share/zoneinfo/<timezone> /etc/localtime
 ```

 Unless you are using `musl`, you also want to set and generate the `glibc` locales.
-Edit `/etc/default/libc-locales` and uncomment the desired locales, then run `xbps-reconfigure -f glibc-locales`
+Edit `/etc/default/libc-locales` and uncomment the desired locales, then run `xbps-reconfigure -f glibc-locales`.

 #### dracut

 `dracut` generates file system images used by the kernel at the very early stages of boot.
 We have to make it able to identify our ZFS root filesystem by enabling the proper modules.
-This is accomplished by editing `/etc/dracut.conf.d/zol.conf` to:
+This is accomplished by creating `/etc/dracut.conf.d/zol.conf` with:

 ```sh
 nofsck="yes"